 The fourth thing is to always make sure to give your dog enough exercise before you leave him/her.
 A tired dog, is a calm dog!

-It should be said that some dogs do pick their favorite people, but by having everyone engaged and involved in your dog, then that also makes it easier for the dog when their favorite person leaves the home.
-Because they know they can go to someone else and get the comfort that they need.
+It should be said that some dogs do pick their favorite people.
+However, by having everyone engaged and involved in your dog, that also makes it easier for the dog when their favorite person leaves the home.
+Instead of panicking, they know they can go to someone else and get the comfort that they need.

-Separation anxiety is not by any means an easy quick fix, and it will take time and commitment to get your dog to a place where he/she is comfortable with you leaving.
-As in all training it is important to break the process down in small steps that both you and your dog can succeed in, so that it becomes a fun journey to change behavior with of course the expected bump on the road now and again, instead of a frustrating one.
+Separation anxiety is not by any means an easy quick fix.
+It will take time and commitment to get your dog to a place where he/she is comfortable with you leaving.
+As in all training it is important to break the process down in small steps that both you and your dog can succeed in.
+Make it a fun journey and expect bumps on the road now and again before you reach success!

 Always contact a professional before embarking on this training journey as each dog is an individual and needs their very own specific training steps in order to succeed.